AlexsLemonade/refinebio-docs/docs/main_text.md

 ## refine.bio processed

 Because refine.bio is designed to be consistently updated, we use processing and normalization methods that operate on a single sample wherever possible.
-Processing and normalization methods that require multiple samples generally have outputs that are influenced by whatever samples are included and rerunning these methods whenever a new sample is added to the system would be impractical.
+Processing and normalization methods that require multiple samples (e.g., Robust Multi-array Average or RMA) generally have outputs that are influenced by whatever samples are included and rerunning these methods whenever a new sample is added to the system would be impractical.

 ### Microarray pipelines